captainarcher/teaching/csu-pueblo/CIS.365.Online.Syllabus.F24.Underhill.md

 - Respond to at least two classmate's discussion
 - Complete the quiz
 - Submit your critical thinking assignment
-- Start your final project
+- Final project details are posted

 ### Module 6
 - Read the chapter/PowerPoint slides